Siteimprove/alfa/.changeset/empty-boats-camp.md

 **Breaking:** `ImportRule.queries` has been renamed `ImportRule.mediaQueries`.

-This allow%s support queries in improt rules in a unified naming scheme.
+This allows support queries in import rules in a unified naming scheme.